Showtime for Stadia cloud gaming service

 "If there is a one-day problem at launch, it isn't the end of the world," he said, stressing the potential for Stadia to let people play without investing in consoles.

-Stadia aims to lead the way to hosting titles in data centers, letting people use whatever gadgets they wish to access console-quality play.
+Stadia aims to lead the way to hosting titles in data centres, letting people use whatever gadgets they wish to access console-quality play.

 US technology veteran Microsoft has been testing a Project xCloud online game platform that it plans to make available on Windows-powered personal computers next year.